swiftlang/swift-evolution/proposals/nnnn-regex-syntax-run-time-construction.md

 ### Extended character property syntax

-ICU unifies the character property syntax `\p{...}` with the syntax for POSIX character classes `[:...:]`, such that they follow the same internal grammar, which allows referencing any Unicode character property in addition to the POSIX properties.
-We propose supporting this, though it is a purely additive feature, and therefore should not conflict with regex engines that implement a more limited POSIX syntax.
+ICU unifies the character property syntax `\p{...}` with the syntax for POSIX character classes `[:...:]`.
+This has two effects:

+- They share the same internal grammar, which allows the use of any Unicode character properties in addition to the POSIX properties.
+- The POSIX syntax may be used outside of custom character classes, unlike in PCRE and Oniguruma.

+We propose following both of these rules.
+The former is purely additive, and therefore should not conflict with regex engines that implement a more limited POSIX syntax.
+The latter does conflict with other engines, but we feel it is much more likely that a user would expect e.g `[:space:]` to be a character property rather than the character class `[:aceps]`.
+We do however feel that a warning might be warranted in order to avoid confusion.

+### POSIX character property disambiguation

+PCRE, Oniguruma and ICU allow `[:` to be part of a custom character class if a closing `:]` is not present.
+For example, `[:a]` is the character class of `:` and `a`.
+However they each have different rules for detecting the closing `:]`:

+- PCRE will scan ahead until it hits either `:]`, `]`, or `[:`.
+- Oniguruma will scan ahead until it hits either `:]`, `]`, or the length exceeds 20 characters.
+- ICU will scan ahead until it hits a known escape sequence (e.g `\a`, `\e`, `\Q`, ...), or `:]`.
+Note this excludes character class escapes e.g `\d`.
+It also excludes `]`, meaning that even `[:a][:]` is parsed as a POSIX character property.

+We propose unifying these behaviors by scanning ahead until we hit either `[`, `]`, `:]`, or `\`.
+Additionally, we will stop on encountering `}` or a second occurrence of `=`.
+These fall out the fact that they would be invalid contents of the alternative `\p{...}` syntax.

 ### Script properties